karllhughes/learn/_posts/2020-09-26-styleguide.md

 ### Content

 #### The Introduction

 Every article should have a 1-3 paragraph introduction.
-This introduction should accomplish two things:

-1. Briefly tell readers what the article is about.
-2. Hook your readers.
-Give them a reason to continue reading.

-Good:

-> I remember the first time I built user preferences into an app.
-At first, users just needed to be able to opt in or out of our weekly emails.
-"No big deal," I thought, "I'll just add a new field on the Users table."
-For a while, that was fine.
-A few weeks later, my boss asked me if we could let users opt into push notifications.
-Fine, that's just one more column on the database.
-Can't hurt, right?
->
-> You probably see where this is going.
->
-> Within months, my user table had 40 columns, and while Postgres can handle it, it gets pretty tricky for new devs to keep up with all of them.
->
-> Fortunately, Postgres provides rich support for JSON fields, which can be very handy in situations like mine.
-Both JSON data types (`json` and `jsonb`) allow you to store entire objects or lists directly in your database.
-This means that you can store any number of user preferences in one column.
->
-> In this post, I'll show you how to use Postgres' JSON fields in a Django web application.
-You'll learn about the differences between `json` and `jsonb`, how to query JSON data and some of the drawbacks of storing your data in JSON.

-Bad (no "hook"):

-> Postgres provides rich support for JSON fields, which can be very handy.
-Both JSON data types (`json` and `jsonb`) allow you to store entire objects or lists directly in your database.
-This means that you can store any number of user preferences in one column.
->
-> In this post, I'll show you how to use Postgres' JSON fields in a Django web application.
-You'll learn about the differences between `json` and `jsonb`, how to query JSON data and some of the drawbacks of storing your data in JSON.
+A good intro needs to answer a few questions right away:

+* What's the paint point I'm addressing here?
+How do I hook my readers?
+* What's the solution to this problem?
+* What am I going to do in this article?

+Make sure your introduction is completed by letting the user know how you're going to teach them to solve this pain point.

 #### Support Claims With Evidence

 For every claim you make, ask yourself, "How can I prove this?"
 You can do this by:

-- Including a link to a reputable article
+* Including a link to a reputable article
-- Including a quote from another source
+* Including a quote from another source
-- Citing an academic study
+* Citing an academic study
-- Linking to the official documentation
+* Linking to the official documentation
-- Interviewing knowledgeable professionals
+* Interviewing knowledgeable professionals

 Good:

-> While \[Postgres can handle hundreds of columns\]\(https://nerderati.com/2017/01/03/postgresql-tables-can-have-at-most-1600-columns/), it might not be a good idea to take advantage of this feature.
+> While \[Postgres can handle hundreds of columns](https://nerderati.com/2017/01/03/postgresql-tables-can-have-at-most-1600-columns/), it might not be a good idea to take advantage of this feature.

 Bad:

 > While I'm guessing Postgres can handle a lot of columns, it might not be a good idea to use more than a hundred if you can help it.

 #### Plagiarism and Copyright Infringement

 Written content that is copied directly from another source must be quoted and cited appropriately.
 Switching out a few words in a sentence is not enough to make the content original, so be sure to put everything in your own words.

 Bad: